-Latinos in New York also boast stronger health outcomes than their non-Latino counterparts.
+Latinos in Arizona also boast stronger health outcomes than their non-Latino counterparts.
 In the United States in 2018, the top causes of death were heart disease, cancer, unintentional injuries, chronic lower respiratory disease and stroke.
-In New York, the Latino age-adjusted mortality rates for all top five causes of death are lower than Non-Hispanic White rates.
-Latino rates range from approximately 12 to 53 percent lower.
-New York Latinos' age-adjusted mortality rate is 30 percent lower than the state's White Non-Latinos for cancer and 25 percent lower for heart disease.
-New York Latinos also enjoy greater longevity, with a life expectancy that is more than one year longer than Non-Hispanic Whites (82.4 years compared to 81.1).
+In Arizona, the Latino age-adjusted mortality rates for four of the five top causes of death are lower than Non-Hispanic White rates.
+Latino rates range from approximately 14 to 61 percent lower.
+Arizona Latinos' age-adjusted mortality rate is 14.4 percent lower than the state's White Non-Latinos for cancer and 19.3 percent lower for heart disease.
+Latinos' rate of respiratory disease is a remarkable 61.0 percent lower.
+Arizona Latinos also enjoy greater longevity, with a life expectancy that is more than one year longer than Non-Hispanic Whites (81.1 years compared to 80.0).